 - Amy liking Ian near the start of The 39 Clues series.

-- In The House of Night, Zoey catches the eye of Erik, who's repeatedly referred to as "the hottest guy in the school" and makes practically all girls swoon while thinking about how gorgeous he is.
+- Zoey catches the eye of Erik, who's repeatedly referred to as "the hottest guy in the school" and makes practically all girls swoon while thinking about how gorgeous he is.
 True to this trope's description, his ex-girlfriend is the Alpha Bitch Aphrodite who is not amused when she finds out about his relationship with Zoey.
 They eventually break up, though, mainly because of Zoey's utter inability to not throw herself at every hot guy who crosses her path.

-- Her other boyfriends, incidentally, are the popular football star from her previous high school and the incredibly handsome poetry teacher that all the female students seem to have crushes on.
-The Cast women seem rather fond of this trope.
+- Zoey's other boyfriends, incidentally, are the popular football star from her previous high school and the incredibly handsome poetry teacher that all the female students seem to have crushes on.

 - Genderbent-flipped for "John" and Sarah in I Am Number Four